Cancún F.C.: History

-On June 30 2020, the club appointed Christian Giménez as its first manager.
+On 30 June 2020, the club appointed Argentine footballer Christian Giménez as its first manager.

 In January 2022, the team was bought by an investment fund headed by Mexican-American businessman Jeff Luhnow.
 However, due to regulatory issues, José Luis Orantes remained in the presidency until the end of the 2021–22 season.
-On June 1, 2022, the sale was approved by the owners of the Liga de Expansión MX clubs, making the entry of the new owner official.
+On 1 June 2022, the sale was approved by the owners of the Liga de Expansión MX clubs, making the entry of the new owner official.